Iryna Venediktova

-Iryna Valentynivna Venediktova (born 21 September 1978) is a Ukrainian politician, diplomat, lawyer, Doctor of the Science of Law, professor.
-Ambassador Extraordinary and Plenipotentiary of Ukraine to the Swiss Confederation and the Principality of Liechtenstein.
-The first female Prosecutor General in the history of Ukraine.
-In office – from March 17, 2020, to July 17, 2022.
-Director of the State Bureau of Investigation ad interim (from December 27, 2019, to March 17, 2020).
-Member of Parliament of Ukraine from the Servant of the People party of the 9th convocation (from August 29, 2019, to January 14, 2020).
-Chairman of the Parliamentary Committee on Legal Policy (from August 29, 2019, to December 27, 2019).
+Iryna Valentynivna Venediktova (Ірина Валентинівна Венедіктова; born 21 September 1978) is a Ukrainian politician, diplomat, lawyer, Doctor of Juridical Science, and professor.
+Since November 2022, she is Ambassador Extraordinary and Plenipotentiary of Ukraine to the Swiss Confederation and the Principality of Liechtenstein.
+During her career she also served as the first female Prosecutor General in the history of Ukraine, and as Director of the State Bureau of Investigation ad interim.
+She was a Member of Parliament for the Servant of the People party of the 9th convocation, and Chairman of the Parliamentary Committee on Legal Policy.

 Biography

-Born September 21, 1978 in Kharkiv, Ukrainian SSR in a family of lawyers.

-Father – Valentyn Semenovych Venediktov, was a major general of the police, Doctor of the Science of Law, professor, an honored lawyer of Ukraine, a corresponding member of the Engineering Academy of Ukraine, former vice-rector of the Kharkiv National University of Internal Affairs.

-Mother – Valentyna Mykhailivna Venediktova, Phd in Law, worked both at Yaroslav Mudryi National Law University and Kharkiv National University of Internal Affairs, Faculty of Management and Informatics, specialty “Law and Management”.
+Iryna Valentynivna Venediktova was born on 21 September 1978 in Kharkiv, Ukrainian SSR in a family of lawyers.
+Her father, Valentyn Semenovych Venediktov, was a major general of the police, Doctor of Juridical Science, professor, an honoured lawyer, a corresponding member of the Engineering Academy, and former vice-rector of the Kharkiv National University of Internal Affairs.
+Her mother, Valentyna Mykhailivna Venediktova, has a PhD in Law, and worked at both the Yaroslav Mudryi National Law University and Kharkiv National University of Internal Affairs in the Faculty of Management and Informatics, specialising in "Law and Management".